Secreto31126/whatsapp-api-js/README.md

 ## Running outside of Node.js

-Since @0.4.0, the module uses cross-fetch, a cross compatible fetch function.
-IDK where it works, we will find out now.
+Since @0.4.0, the module will check if fetch is available, and fallback to "cross-fetch" if not.
-This will allow the same script to be run in differents enviroments, such as a web browsers, Deno, and maybe TypeScript, idk about this last one ¯\\\_(ツ)\_/¯.
+This will allow the same script to be run in many different enviroments, such as a web browser, Deno, and maybe even TypeScript, idk about this last one ¯\\\_(ツ)\_/¯.

 Personal suggestion, use [esm.sh](https://esm.sh/) to import the code directly from npm, works flawlessly with Deno.

 Some examples: